A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems

 We plot the time series of these quantities for six of our models in Figure \ref{fig:fiducial_flux_time_series}.
 We see in the accretion rate plot (top panels) that following the initial rise in $\dot{M}$ as matter first crosses the event horizon, there is a decline, and ultimately $\dot{M}$ saturates to a quasi-steady value.
 The time at which this steady state is achieved varies from model-to-model, but by $15,000 t_{g}$ all models have attained this state.
 In the remainder of this paper we consider data in the range $t=[15, 30] \times 10^3 t_{g}$ when computing time-average of quantities.

 The SANE models tend to have a steady flow with smaller variations in all the radial fluxes.
 They are characterized by an almost uniform inflow of material across the horizon with the magnetic field playing a negligible role in the flow dynamics other than to transfer angular momentum outward.
 In MAD models the magnetic flux at the horizon saturates to its maximum value $\phi_{b,\text{crit}}$ soon after accretion commences.
 At this stage, the flow near the horizon is in a state of unstable equilibrium as the outward magnetic pressure counterpoises the inward fluid pressure.
 This is colloquially known as an ``arrested'' state.
-This is followed by a release of excess magnetic flux (dubbed as a ``flux eruption'' event) and $\phi_{b}$ drops while $\dot{M}$ rises.
+This is followed by a release of excess magnetic flux (dubbed as a ``flux eruption'' event; see \citealt{tchekhovskoy_efficient_2011,mckinney_general_2012,ripperda_flares_2022,davelaar_synchrotron_waves_boundary_2023,vos_flux_eruption_2024,zhang_mad_survey_2024} for a more detailed discussion on flux eruption events and its implications on flow dynamics and synthetic observables) and $\phi_{b}$ drops while $\dot{M}$ rises.
 These intermittent flux eruption events result in the larger fluctuations in the time series for the MAD models.